ualsg/ualsg.netlify.app/content/post/2021-12-year-end/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "School of Design and Environment, NUS"
+  caption: "Our NUS School of Design and Environment"
   focal_point: ""
   preview_only: false